This is the fifth post in my Writing Gratitude Countdown.

 a.
 Get your pitch** ready.
 When I first heard about Twitter pitch contests, I didn’t get it.
 How could it help to describe your manuscript in 140 characters?

-But Twitter pitches aren’t just a catchy sales technique to find an agent or editor.
-Writing a Twitter pitch for #PitMad helped me identify my story’s core.
+But short pitches aren’t just a catchy sales technique to find an agent or editor.
+Writing a pitch for #PitMad helped me identify my story’s core.

-**Read all about pitches and find dates for upcoming contests at The Winged Pen.
+**Read all about how to write excellent pitches at The Winged Pen.

 Thanks to Authoress for organizing all the moving parts of so many pitch contests!
-I’m very grateful for the deadlines!
-Check out all of her contests here.
+I’m very grateful for the past deadlines!

 b.
 Get your query ready.

-Michelle Hauck offers several contests that require a query letter: Query Kombat, Nightmare on Query Street, Sun versus Snow, Picture Book Party, and New Agent.
+Michelle Hauck offered several contests that require a query letter: Query Kombat, Nightmare on Query Street, Sun versus Snow, Picture Book Party, and New Agent.
 I got great feedback in the New Agent contest.
+Her website still has an excellent archive of interviews with literary agents.
+At the moment, the most recent interview is 2020.

 Thanks Michelle Hauck for organizing these great opportunities!